 Payments for fines and penalties can be made to the court that is listed on your traffic ticket.
 (See images below).
 To make a payment you can call the local court handling your case and speak with the court clerk on how you can arrange to make your payment.
 If your case is with the Traffic Violations Bureau you can arrange pay using this website.
 It is important to note that paying your fines on a traffic ticket is also the equivalent of pleading guilty to the charge.
 This means that you are waiving your right to a trial and possibly having the ticket reduced or dismissed.

 If you have been charged with a traffic violation, before paying your ticket, consult with an experienced traffic defense attorney.
 An attorney can discuss your options with you and potentially help you avoid costly fines and points.

 Going To Court

 In New York the traffic ticket when issued is also a summons requiring you to answer your case to the court which has jurisdiction over your matter.
 For most traffic violations your case will be heard by the local municipal or town court.
-If you received a ticket within the 5 boroughs of New York City or in Rochester or Buffalo then your case will be heard by the Traffic Violations Bureau (TVB).
+If you received a ticket within the 5 boroughs of New York City then your case will be heard by the Traffic Violations Bureau (TVB).